We Don’t Back Down

 • Do not contact potential witnesses on your own: Doing so could be misinterpreted as witness tampering.

-How you conduct yourself during this time can impact your case.
+Keep in mind that how you conduct yourself during this time can impact your case.

 Should You Talk To The Police If You Are Innocent?